createdocsitefordb/db/docs/integrations/ibmqradar.md

 ## :material-information-outline: Overview

-Use this procedure to send strong signals to IBM QRadar using Syslog.
+Use this procedure to send logs from Databahn to IBM QRadar.

 ## :material-stairs: Steps